 You can keep track of these tax-deductible items to deduct from your STCG and LTCG.

 For real estate and other assets, separate exemptions are listed in Sections 54, 54B, 54EC and 54F.
 These exemptions are applicable for capital gains up to a certain amount and can only be availed within a specified time frame.

 For assets like equity and equity-based mutual funds, the return potential can be higher in the long term.
 Also, the indexation benefit in LTCG can reduce your tax implications on their redemption to some extent.
 Therefore, investing long-term if your financial goal horizon permits can be better.

 Taxes on capital gains are based on a comprehensive approach.
 Your capital gains tax liability differs for different types of securities and even for different investment horizons for the same security.
 The tax implications for investments like mutual funds vary for different types of mutual funds.
 With these inclusions, there can also be benefits from deductibles, exemptions and indexation.
 Therefore, it is important to consider all these aspects to get the best out of your investments.

 If a person in India inherits property and there is no sale of it, no capital gains tax is due under the Income Tax Act.
 However, if the inheritor chooses to sell the property, the tax will need to be paid on the profit made from the sale.
 This also applies to investments in other assets like equities, gold and mutual funds.
 You need to pay applicable taxes on your capital gains in the financial year of their redemption.

 You owe the tax on capital gains for the year you realise the gain.
 For example, if you redeem your equity investments anytime between 1 April 2022 to 31 March 2023.
 Then your taxes for the gains can be filed for the financial year 2022-23.

-Refer to the tables below for STCG and LTCG tax rates for different types of securities.
+Refer to the tables above for STCG and LTCG tax rates for different types of securities.